 Backed by one of the most trusted and reputable companies, the BBT is an excellent beginner or intermediate purchase.
 While pricier than the average beginner guitar, it is much more cost-effective than a 300 series Taylor while still backed by high-quality Taylor standards and a lifetime of great Taylor customer service.

 If you already have your dream acoustic, this guitar makes for an amazing spare to take to gigs or on the road.
-If you’re looking for an upgrade, this guitar easily takes spot number one in overall quality among acoustic guitars under $500.
+If you’re looking for an upgrade, this guitar easily takes spot number one in overall quality among great performers.
 Overall, Taylor delivers a high-quality guitar with durability, portability, and great even tonality at an unbeatable price.

 If you are still not convinced and looking for an alternative, the GS Mini is another Taylor acoustic guitar under $500 with comparable sound quality and build design to the BBT.
 The GS Mini is a shrunken version of the Grand Symphony body at 23.5” scale length, making it another ideal travel guitar.
 If you’re looking for close to full-size dreadnought shape and a bigger sound, the Big Baby is the way to go.
 However, the GS Mini does offer a heel block which adds to neck stability that isn’t present in the Big Baby Taylor.